 Over forty years ago, activists of the Combahee River Collective; a Black, lesbian feminist, organisation active in Boston in the 1970s proclaimed that when the most oppressed among us are freed, we will all be free.

-Today, in partnership with Astraea Lesbian Foundation for Justice (New York City, USA), we’re excited to share an infographic highlighting the vision of liberation by lesbian, bisexual and queer (LBQ) activists and their persistent need for resourcing.
+Today, in partnership with Astraea Lesbian Foundation for Justice (New York City, USA), we’re excited to share an infographic highlighting the vision of liberation by lesbian, bisexual, queer (LBQ) activists and non binary people* and their persistent need for resourcing.
 As oppressive, hegemonic forces become ever-emboldened around the world, it is critical that we support and learn from the lessons and organising of LBQ people, now more than ever.

 Comprehensive dialogue and meetings held in 2016 and 2017 between Astraea, Mama Cash, and more than 100 LBQ activists from the Global South and East identified the wealth of strategies being used by LBQ activists to realise their visions.
 These activists are involved in many social justice movements – from feminist movements, to LGBTQI rights, to environmental and racial justice.